shashanksharad/AccordiLytics/README.md

 # Export Predictions
 Once the training and estimation process is complete, users can also export the test data prediction in csv format

+# Contributing
+Users interested in contributing to this project can request the source code at shashank.sharad@gmail.com.